zeynabhashlogics-cloud/week4/README.md

 ## Features

--View all tasks
+- View all tasks
--View a single task by ID (/tasks/:id)
+- View a single task by ID (/tasks/:id)
--Navigate between tasks using Previous and Next buttons -Health check endpoint
+- Navigate between tasks using Previous and Next buttons
+- Health check endpoint
--Error handling for invalid and missing tasks -Environment variables
+- Error handling for invalid and missing tasks
+- Environment variables
--CORS enabled for frontend-backend communication
+- CORS enabled for frontend-backend communication

 ## Frontend
 - Next.js